 All candidates for membership must complete the Church's Application for Membership.
-The application requires the applicant to date and sign the form indicating that he or she agrees to all of the articles in the Church's Statement of Faith.
+The application requires the applicant to date and sign the form indicating that he or she agrees to all of the articles in the Church's Statement of Faith and confirms that the applicant has read this Constitution.
 The applicant contacts two Deacons of the Church, who will conduct a brief interview to determine the applicant's Christian experience, evidence of living the Christian life, and commitment to serving Jesus.
 The Deacons will witness and date the signing of the application.

 Candidates for membership, once an application process has been completed, may be welcomed into membership, usually at a Communion Service, as a result of

 (b) a letter of transfer from other churches holding similar faith;

 (c) experience, if a letter of transfer is unavailable, providing the candidate has been baptized by immersion; or